amindeed/Gmail-AutoResponder/worklog.md

     - The Google user accessing the web app is required to provide a [OAuth access token](https://developers.google.com/apps-script/reference/script/script-app#getoauthtoken) as an authorization bearer in each GET or POST request sent to web app's URL.
     - On first time access, the user will be redirected to a web page to grant access to the scopes required by the app.
 - Communicationg through GET and POST requests to a Google Apps Script web app from a third party application, NodeJS for instance : _A good [starter code](https://developers.google.com/drive/api/v3/quickstart/nodejs#step_3_set_up_the_sample) is provided in the Google documentation_.
-    There are a couple of adjustments and customizations to be applied :
+    There are a couple of adjustments and customizations to consider :
     - The example is geared towards CLI use, rather than in-browser use.
 So we'll need to modify the code to make it process [web app OAuth credentials](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow) (with custom redirect URL...etc)
     - Manage authentication tokens using sessions/cookies instead of reading/writing server-side files.
     - Slightly redesign the authentication and the access workflow.
     - A sample code (both GAS backend and client NodeJS) will be separately developed as a PoC.

 ## 2020-05-25
 - Using `doPost()` to handle and process POST requests to the app seems to cause a lot of confusions and issues[⁽¹⁾](https://stackoverflow.com/questions/29525860/google-apps-script-cross-domain-requests-stopped-working)[⁽²⁾](https://stackoverflow.com/questions/56502086/google-app-script-web-app-get-and-post-request-blocked-by-cors-policy)[⁽³⁾](https://stackoverflow.com/questions/53433938/how-do-i-allow-a-cors-requests-in-my-google-script)[⁽⁴⁾](https://stackoverflow.com/questions/43238728/unable-to-send-post-request-to-google-apps-script)[⁽⁵⁾](https://stackoverflow.com/questions/57426821/post-data-from-javascript-to-google-apps-script)[⁽⁶⁾](https://ramblings.mcpher.com/google-apps-script-content-service/) around :